wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-monetize-apps/includes/4-technical-requirements.md

 For example, the license management component only supports the per-user license at this time.
 Microsoft requires ISVs have a license management component where end users are able to have licenses assigned to them.

-Admins can assign, remove, or reassign licenses as necessary.
+Subscribers can assign, remove, or reassign licenses as necessary.

 The first step in creating the webhook is to provide a landing URL for the market place to pass the token: